Uqair: Dilmun

-Geoffrey Bibby and Uqair
+Danish expedition

 Geoffrey Bibby, an English archeologist who excavated on the island of Bahrain from 1954 to 1969 and claimed it to be Dilmun, included Uqair, across the straits, in his investigations, visiting it on three separate journeys, in 1963 by air only, and in 1965 and in 1968 by land.
 Bibby wrote:

-"Tylos we knew was Bahrain...Attene, was fifty miles inland, was normally believed to be the Hofuf oasis.
-On the coast, in the direct line between Hofuf and Bahrain, lay the village of Uqair, and beside it the ruins of a large walled town.
-It had seemed obvious to many modern theorists that Uqair must be Gerrha and the identification seemed clinched by the fact that in the local dialect of the Arabic, the letter 'q' was pronounced as a 'g.'
-Uqair is pronounced Ogair, which is close enough to the Greek name to be convincing."
-(Bibby, p.
-318).

 In Bibby's quest for the city of Dilmun he managed three sondages (digs) at the city of Uqair.
 Of his investigation, he detailed his search for pre-Islamic clues: "the ruined city of Uqair stretches more vastly on the ground than it appeared from the air.
 I followed ... the northern wall across the subkha [Arabic term for dried salt flats] toward the shore, the ruined tower - certainly a modern addition - marked the southwestern corner ... ahead of me the wall ended at a coastal tower, but like the wall, only a course or so high ... and beyond the strait lay the mud brick houses and yellow fort of the present villages."
-(Bibby, p.
-323).